 She gave me quite a bit of jewelry but this post is about a few specific pieces, the ones I didn’t plan on keeping.
 These were the beaded necklaces and brooches.
 Truth be told, the ones that weren’t my style I got rid of long ago.
 Thus the scant photos.
 The photos show the pieces I kept and, over the years, would wear occasionally.
 All of it was on the table during last year’s garage sales.

 I actually don’t have much to say about the specific items themselves.
 I often got complements when I wore the coral-colored necklace.
 We are not Jewish but the silver necklace was a gift to her written in Hebrew.

-Interestingly enough, the two pieces that didn’t sell were the two I liked the best.
+To pieces didn’t sell.
+As luck would have it, they were the two I liked best.
 In the photo, they are the two pins on the top row.
 The circle pin is the only one of the bunch I can specifically recall her wearing, always with a scarf.
 Never as a pin on a blouse or lapel.
 Whenever I wore it, I did the exact same thing.

 The flower pearl one is Monet brand.
 So is the butterfly but I never liked that one for practical reasons.
 All those things poking out catch on hair, other people, my sleeves, etc. Monet is a well-known brand of vintage costume jewelry.
 You can find quite a bit of it on eBay, etsy and other online stores.
 If you are interested, I found this article about the history of Monet brand that is fascinating.